Peter Lindbergh

 Talking of retro, an ex-pat Brit with more money than sense has just purchased a small Leica – seemingly in the hope that this will make him a world class photographer.
 Personally (and based on what he’s published so far…) I can’t see that this will make him any better or worse than all the other material he’s purchased since his retirement.
 He has an eye, and can turn out very reasonable stuff when he tries, but I can’t help thinking that it’s more the ability to show-off his gear that is foremost in the equation – 6200€ just to show off?
 Blimey, give me the dosh mate!

 I have to say that the camera (a LEICA Q3) he has just purchased is a jewel, and yes, it must feel very nice to use such precision material, but please oh please don’t get caught up in this ridiculous idea that you’ll somehow get ‘touched’ by a creative ability unseen before your investment.
-(Although personally I would never have purchased this kind of camera with the 43mm lens – the 28mm is FAR more interesting….)
+(Although personally I would never have purchased this kind of camera with the 43mm lens (designed by PANASONIC) – the 28mm is FAR more interesting….)

 Typically with this sort of person, I’ve been banished for daring to criticise him – he’s allowed to criticise me and be rude etc. because he’s gay and gays can do anything they like.